qiu-wanyong/openSMILE-Wanyong-Qiu/README.md

 openSMILE
 =========
+openSMILE is a versatile and fast open-source toolkit for signal processing and machine learning applications.

 **Note:** this is the internal repository of openSMILE that includes proprietary, non-public components.
 You can find the open-source repository and official releases on